alazraq/AutoML/Report/Report.md

         return X
 ```

-- A data formatter to produce batches dor RNN, 60 observations per batch (1 hour of observations) seemed like a reasonable choice
+- A data formatter to produce batches for RNN, 60 observations per batch (1 hour of observations) seemed like a reasonable choice

 ```python
 class RNNDataFormatter(BaseEstimator, TransformerMixin):